-How to Pass ACA Professional Level Exams
+How to Pass ICAEW ACA Professional Level Exams

-This article explains offers advice on how students should prepare for the Professional Level ACA exams.
+This article offers advice on how students should prepare for the Professional Level ACA exams.
 Written by a multiple ICAEW prize winner and an ACA tutor who has a 95% student pass rate, this is a must read for any student about to start preparing for their Professional Level exams.

-How to pass the ACA Professional Level exams
+How to Pass the ACA Professional Level Exams

 The Professional Level exams are a major step up from Certificate Level in terms of the level of technical content, complexity of the exam paper questions and the time pressure faced in the exam.
 Even when students get their head around the advanced technical concepts, they often fall short when it comes to practically applying this knowledge to exam questions.
 These difficulties are represented in the fact that pass rates for the Professional Level exams are usually between 65% and 90%, with some exams, such as Business Planning: Tax (BPT), typically being at the lower end of this range and others, like Business Strategy and Technology (BST), typically being at the top end.
 Such pressure is only intensified by the fact that students may lose their job if they fail an exam multiple times and have to start the ACA from scratch if they fail an exam four times.